 Employees are recommended to work from home and avoid public transport.

-Step 1 allows people to connect with friends and family.
+Phase 1 allows people to connect with family and friends.
 You should see your rideshare earnings improve as more businesses start to open up and people choose to avoid public transport.
 It’s a good time to explore more rideshare apps and sign up so you can diversify your income sources when demand bounces back.

 Our members are already seeing their earnings increase and we’d love to hear your experience too.
 Email our team at email@example.com and share your feedback.

-- Same as Step 1 with larger gatherings of up to 20 people allowed
+- Same as Phase 1 with larger gatherings of up to 20 people allowed

 - Gyms may reopen, allowing up to 20 people to participate in indoor sports